Malik Owolabi-Belewu

-Abdul-Malik Justin Owolabi-Belewu (born 3 July 2002) is an English professional footballer who plays as a centre-back for Forge FC in the Canadian Premier League.
+Abdul-Malik Justin Owolabi-Belewu (born 3 July 2002) is an English professional footballer who plays as a centre-back for Chesterfield in EFL League Two.

 Early life

 Born in London, England, Owolabi-Belewu began playing youth football with the Junior Red Spartans.
 When he was 13, he moved to London, Ontario, Canada with his family.
 He began playing with Whitecaps London SC, later being invited to try out for the official Vancouver Whitecaps FC Academy, however, due to an injury, he was unable to make the team.
 In 2018, he joined the Toronto FC Academy.
 While with the Toronto FC academy, he converted from striker to defender.

 In 2020, he returned to England.
 In June 2020, he was invited to trial with English club Chelsea, however was unable to attend due to COVID-19 pandemic travel restrictions.
 He also had interest from English clubs Crystal Palace and Sunderland, Italian club AS Roma, German club Hertha Berlin, Belgian club Anderlecht, and French club OGC Nice.
 In 2020, he had been set to join Phoenix Sports F.C. in the English eighth tier Isthmian League, however, before officially signing, Italian club SPAL invited him for a trial.